IS CONVERSATION ALL YOU NEED TO BECOME FLUENT IN ITALIAN?

 70% of what we discuss with others

-In other words, we remember and learn when we teach others or when we create information to share it with others.
+In other words, we remember and learn when teaching others or when creating information and share with others.

 Is speaking the best way to achieve a high level of fluency in Italian?